johnfairh/RubyGateway/SourceDocs/User Guide.md

 ## Error Handling

-RubyBridge is very explicit about failure points.
-Any Ruby method call can raise an exception instead of terminating normally and this is reflected in the throwable nature of most of the interesting RubyBridge methods.
+RubyGateway is very explicit about failure points.
+Any Ruby method call can raise an exception instead of terminating normally and this is reflected in the throwable nature of most of the interesting RubyGateway methods.

 Normally when writing Ruby scripts one doesn't care about this and just lets the program crash, which happens very rarely after the debugging phase.
-If you are using RubyBridge though, there is presumably a lot more happening for you and your users than the Ruby stuff -- otherwise you'd be writing Ruby, not Swift.
-I feel it does not make sense for a subsystem like this to decide how to handle errors, so RubyBridge propagates all errors ([except when it doesn't] (#caveats-and-gotchas)).
+If you are using RubyGateway though, there is presumably a lot more happening for you and your users than the Ruby stuff -- otherwise you'd be writing Ruby, not Swift.
+I feel it does not make sense for a subsystem like this to decide how to handle errors, so RubyGateway propagates all errors ([except when it doesn't] (#caveats-and-gotchas)).

 And `try!` is always available for quick don't-care-about-errors environments.